UC3MSocialRobots/maggie_robot-release/README.md

-# maggie_robot
+# maggie_bringup

-GitHub repository for the Social Robot Maggie.

-## CONTENT

-- `maggie_bringup`: a ROS package with the launch and config files necessary to start the robot.
+ROS package with the launch and config files necessary to start the Social Robot Maggie.
-- `maggie_description`: a ROS package with the URDF model of the robot (pending).
-- `maggie_robot`: a ROS metapackage.

 ## LICENSE